xginevra/good_vibes/README.md

 # Dealing with psoriasis in daily life
 ---

 It is a disease which affects the whole life.
 Since I grew up with a father and two siblings facing the world with psoriasis, I wanted to dig a bit deeper and figure out what it means to live with psoriasis.
-Also, I found some really cool apps to track the development and possible triggers.
+Also, I found some really cool apps to track the individual development and possible triggers.
 First, here are some quick facts about it:

 ![infographic, used from https://www.ucb.com/disease-areas/Psoriasis](Psoriasis_infographic.png)